Overcoming a Swan Phobia (cygnophobia)

-This fear, a specific type of bird fear (ornithophobia), can turn a tranquil walk by the water into a nerve-wracking experience.
-However, it needn’t be that way and by reading on you’ll find out some fascinating facts about swans and learn how you can overcome your fear and live in peace with these majestic creatures.
+The fear of swans is called cygnophobia and it is a specific type of bird fear (ornithophobia).
+Having this fear can turn a tranquil walk by the water into a nerve-wracking experience.
+However, it needn’t be that way.
+In this article, you’ll find out some fascinating facts about swans and learn how you can overcome your fear and live in peace with these majestic creatures.

 - A swan’s large size and powerful appearance can be intimidating